Saturday, March 13, 2021

 Steps 3 and 4: In the following round, when you come to the spot where the loop was parked (left illustration) then knit into the loop (right illustration) making sure that the loop remains twisted shut

-Although this is a two-round (or -row) operation, the actual base of the column--the twist which is considered the first stitch of the increase column-- is created in the first go-round, and that is the round in which the increase appears.
+Although this is a two-round (or -row) operation, the actual base of the column--the twist which is considered the first stitch of the increase column -- is created in the first go-round, and that is the round / row in which the increase appears.
 The second round (or row) is actually the second stitch of the column.

 Yanked Increase

-As far as I know, this increase made from the tail of an existing stitch has no common name which distinguishes the fact that it is made in 1 row from a yanked tail, although this increase also can be called "make one" (M1).
+As far as I know, this increase made from the tail of an existing stitch has no common name to distinguish that it is a one-row operation, although it can also be called "make one" (M1).
 To avoid confusion let's call this variation "yanked increase."

 yanked increase in knitting-1